 So, Jay, you run down these economic plans that were thrown out there.

-Basically, they were telling two-thirds of their primary electorate, even though you think the economy is working good for you, we're gonna turn it on his head and we're gonna change it.
+Basically, they were telling two-thirds of their primary electorate, even though you think the economy is working good for you, we're going to turn it on its head and we're going to change it.

 Jay, I don't think that's a winning strategy.